In this guide, we’ll be covering photography niches and how to choose the right one for you.

 Fashion photography is often found in fashion magazines or websites such as Vanity Fair, Vogue, etc.

-Fashion photography is similar to portrait photography, however, in fashion photography the main attention should be on the clothing/fashion items opposed to the subject’s expression.
+Fashion photography is similar to portrait photography, however, in fashion photography, the main attention should be on the clothing/fashion items as opposed to the subject’s expression.

 12. Newborn Photography

 Newborn photography is the art of capturing newborn babies.